michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

   - they can set a trusted Representative as their Delegate,
   - or they can become a Delegate themselves by self-delegating their Voting Power

-- Once the Voting Period is over, if Quorum was reached (enough Voting Power participated) and the Majority voted in Benefit of the Proposal
+- Once the Voting Period is over, the Quorum was reached (enough Voting Power participated) and the Majority voted in Benefit of the Proposal
 - Then the Proposal is considered successful and can proceed to be executed

 - A Proposal can be in the following specified Sate: